richkcho/D4D_translation_app/readme.md

 * Hold the conversations in multiple languages, translations of of conversation will be associated and identified via id
 * We will be using adjacency list for the database, as we are only going down a path one step at a time and want DB to be easily modifiable
 * Each node of the tree will reference a table with translations of comment in supported languages
-* Assume entries dealing with languages are sorted by language number
+* Assume entries dealing with languages are sorted by language number (not sure if this is required anymore, but should try to have this)

 Backend Java/Android:
 * Java is chosen as it has to support the (server and the) android (I am hoping for easy transition process)